joinsigma/fundamental-live-sessions/2023/Intermediate/03-20-building-a-workout-web-app-part-3/README.md

 - Storing the options and working with API to fetch the data with specified input parameters

 ### Homework tasks
+- Create a UI (User Interface) Menu to show users the returned workout exercise results
-- Storing the users selected options into a favourite collection
+- Storing the users selected exercise options into a favorite collection (array of objects), which will be needed to combine with our timer next week